An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Strongly regular graphs that arise as the point graph of a partial linear space

-\begin{lem} $\tau(x) \geq m$ for all $x$. \end{lem}
+\begin{lem} $\tau(x) \geq t+1$ for all $x$. \end{lem}

-{\bf Proof:} Recall from Lemma \ref{delsarte stuff} that the maximal size of a line is $\beta+1$, and by the definition of a partial linear space any two distinct lines containing $x$ can only intersect at $x$.
-Therefore, any collection of $m'<m$ lines containing $x$ would contain less than $m' \beta$ vertices in $\Gamma(x)$, however there are $k = m \beta$ vertices in $\Gamma(x)$, so there must be some vertices in $\Gamma(x)$ not contained in any of these $m'$ lines.
-Since every edge is contained in a unique line, we see that there must be a line containing $x$ which is not among our collection of $m'$ lines.
-It follows that there must be at least $m$ lines containing $x$.
+{\bf Proof:} Recall from Lemma \ref{delsarte stuff} that the maximal size of a line is $s+1$, and by the definition of a partial linear space any two distinct lines containing $x$ can only intersect at $x$.
+Therefore, any collection of $t'+1<t+1$ lines containing $x$ would contain less than $s(t+1)$ vertices in $\Gamma(x)$, however there are $k = s(t+1)$ vertices in $\Gamma(x)$, so there must be some vertices in $\Gamma(x)$ not contained in any of these $t'+1$ lines.
+Since every edge is contained in a unique line, we see that there must be a line containing $x$ which is not among our collection of $t'+1$ lines.
+It follows that there must be at least $t+1$ lines containing $x$.

-It follows also from this argument that, if $\tau(x) = m$ for some $x$, then every line containing $x$ must be a Delsarte clique, containing exactly $1+\beta$ vertices.
-We will call such a vertex (with $\tau(x) = m$) a {\it Delsarte vertex}, and let $V_D$ denote the set of Delsarte vertices in $V(\Gamma)$.
+It follows also from this argument that, if $\tau(x) = t+1$ for some $x$, then every line containing $x$ must be a Delsarte clique, containing exactly $s + 1$ vertices.
+We will call such a vertex (with $\tau(x) = t+1$) a {\it Delsarte vertex}, and let $V_D$ denote the set of Delsarte vertices in $V(\Gamma)$.
+Note that if all vertices are Delsarte vertices, then $\Gamma$ is geometric.

 We also will need the following estimate on the number of lines.